 Make life easy for your child when they act as successor trustee.
 Give them some money to manage the trustee accounts and fulfill their duties as successor trustee.

 Lots of trust documents fail to adequately address the needs of successor trustees.
 My book, Protecting Your Financial Future, walks you through all you need to consider when you are designing your living trust.
-Get it now and for a limited time you’ll also get a free $19.99 value DVD, Using the Law to Make Money and Protect Your Assets.
+Get it now.